 In 1978, the Seattle Supersonics nearly won the NBA championship, and the year after that, they won.
-Previously, they’d been a mediocre team—then, suddenly, they became a sensation.
+Previously, they’d been a mediocre team—then, suddenly, they changed coaches and became a sensation.
 Before 1978, journalists had generally written negatively about the Supersonics.
 Afterwards, the same journalists began to praise the players, celebrating what they’d previously described as the players’ weaknesses.
 In short, journalists began with a conclusion about the team—that it was good or that it was horrible—and then worked backwards to explain that conclusion.

 Sports writers worked backwards from the conclusion that the Sonics were a bad team—as evidenced by their poor play—and then went on to rationalize their conclusion by blaming the individual players themselves.